 Many EKG techs use this role to gain healthcare experience before moving into nursing, cardiovascular technology, or other allied health careers.

-If you're ready to begin a career as an EKG technician in Mississippi, your next step is to contact at least two schools from this list.
+If you’re to get started a career as an EKG technician in Mississippi, your next step is to contact at least two schools from this list.
 Ask about start dates, clinical placement sites, and total program cost.
 If possible, visit the campus to see the lab setup.

-Training can be completed in less than a year, and with certification, you can work in hospitals, outpatient clinics, and diagnostic labs across the state.
+Training can be completed in about a year, and with certification, you can work in hospitals, outpatient clinics, and diagnostic labs across the state.

-Start with a program that's accredited, includes hands-on training, and prepares you for national certification.
-That combination gives you the best chance of being hired quickly.
+Start with a program that’s accredited, includes hands-on training, and prepares you for national certification.
+That combination gives you the best chance of being may support your job search.